keshavnath/fin-llm-insights/README.md

    - Matplotlib: Easiest way to automatically make plots from my Insight objects.
 Also with Matplotlib I can combine multiple plots into a single figure, and that figure can be directly fed into Gradio to display.

-6. - Note: Code contains basic docstrings and comments for all modules
+6. - Note: Code contains basic docstrings and comments for all modules, they explain the code itself
    - Attached: Image/Video of app usage

 ---